 One subtle point: MMF yields are quoted as a 7-day SEC yield, which is annualized.
 Stablecoin issuers quote APY or APR.
 Compare like to like before drawing conclusions.

-All three rest on Treasury credit, which is the safest dollar asset that exists.
+All three rest on US Treasury credit, the deepest dollar-asset market available.
 The differences are not in the underlying paper but in the wrappers around it.
 MMFs have decades of regulatory history and known failure modes.
 Tokenized variants stack smart-contract and custodian risk on top.
 Yield-bearing stablecoins add issuer credit risk and, in some cases, an offshore legal venue.

 For a traditional MMF, the risks are: a sponsor failing to support the NAV in a stress, redemption gates triggering during a run, and the rare event of breaking the buck (Reserve Primary, 2008).
 The SEC's 2023 amendments added mandatory liquidity fees for institutional prime funds and tightened daily and weekly liquid asset thresholds.
 Read the final rule if you care about the specifics.

-For a tokenized MMF, you inherit all the MMF risks plus: the smart contract holding your share record could have a bug, the custodian holding the underlying could fail, and the transfer-agent process could mishandle your wallet whitelist.
-The fund itself is still 2a-7.
-The token is the new surface.
+For a tokenized MMF, the underlying MMF risks apply plus three additional categories: the smart contract holding the share record could have a bug, the custodian holding the underlying could fail, and the transfer-agent process could mishandle a wallet whitelist.
+The fund itself remains 2a-7.
+The token layer adds new surface area.

-For a yield-bearing stablecoin, you are taking issuer credit risk on top of Treasury credit risk.
-If Figure or Ondo is a counterparty problem, a regulator might seize the reserves but the redemption process is slower and less tested than a fund.
-YLDS at least sits inside an SEC-registered face-amount certificate company, which gives holders a defined claim.
-Offshore SPVs are a different story; the legal venue matters when something goes wrong.
+For a yield-bearing stablecoin, issuer credit risk sits on top of Treasury credit risk.
+If Figure or Ondo became a counterparty problem, the redemption process under their respective legal frameworks is slower and less tested than a fund's.
+YLDS sits inside an SEC-registered face-amount certificate company, which gives holders a defined statutory claim.
+Offshore SPVs operate under a different legal framework; the venue matters in a stress scenario.

 Why does composability change the calculation

-A money market fund share sits in your brokerage account and earns yield.
-That's the entire feature set.
-A yield-bearing stablecoin is a transferable token, which means the same dollar can pay yield in your wallet and simultaneously serve as collateral, settle a payment, or move across borders.
-That second property has no analog in the fund world.
+A money market fund share sits in a brokerage account and earns yield.
+That is the full feature set.
+A yield-bearing stablecoin is a transferable token, which means the same dollar can pay yield in a wallet and simultaneously serve as collateral, settle a payment, or move across borders.
+The transferability has no analog in the registered-fund world.

 Concretely: a treasurer holding USDY can post it as collateral on a lending market, swap into another stablecoin for a vendor payment, or send it onchain to a counterparty in another country.
-The yield accrues the entire time.
-A treasurer holding VMFXX can earn the yield, but to do anything else they have to redeem first, which means waiting for settlement and paying the round-trip cost of getting back into the fund.
+Yield accrues throughout.
+A treasurer holding VMFXX earns the yield, but moving the dollars elsewhere requires a redeem, settle, and re-enter cycle.

 This is why the yield-bearing stablecoin category exists despite paying less than the equivalent MMF.
-The user is paying 30 to 80 basis points for portability.
-For a corporate treasury that doesn't need its dollars to move, the trade is bad.
-For a remittance flow, a DeFi protocol holding reserves, or a crossborder business that wants idle balances earning, the trade is obvious.
+The 30-to-80 basis-point spread prices portability.
+For a corporate treasury whose dollars do not need to move, the spread is a cost without a corresponding feature.
+For a remittance flow, a DeFi protocol holding reserves, or a crossborder business that wants idle balances earning, the spread pays for the optionality.

-Pick the wrapper that matches what you'll actually do with the dollars.
-If they sit in a brokerage account and never need to move, an MMF wins on yield and regulatory clarity.
-If they need to move onchain, a stablecoin wins on optionality.
-The middle case is the tokenized MMF: institutional onchain rails without giving up fund-grade compliance.
+The wrapper choice tracks what the dollars actually need to do.
+Dollars that sit in a brokerage account and never move favor an MMF on yield and the 2a-7 regulatory framework.
+Dollars that need to move onchain favor a stablecoin on optionality.
+The middle case is the tokenized MMF: onchain rails inside the 2a-7 wrapper.

 Corporate or fund treasury, no onchain need: a traditional MMF like VMFXX.
-Highest yield after fees, deepest regulatory comfort, instant redemption to a checking account.
-The default.
+Highest yield after fees, deepest regulatory framework, same-day redemption to a checking account.

 Institutional treasury wanting onchain settlement: a tokenized MMF such as BENJI.
-You keep the 2a-7 wrapper and the prospectus, you get a token that can settle to a permissioned counterparty wallet.
-Useful if your auditor wants to see "fund share" on the balance sheet, not "stablecoin."
+The 2a-7 wrapper and prospectus stay in place; the token settles to a permissioned counterparty wallet.
+Relevant when auditors expect "fund share" on the balance sheet rather than "stablecoin."

 Retail saver, DeFi user, or crossborder flow: a yield-bearing stablecoin like YLDS or USDY.
-You give up some yield and pick up portability.
-The right choice when the dollars need to do something — collateralize a loan, pay a vendor in another country, sit in a wallet that earns while you wait.
+Spread cost in exchange for portability.
+Fits use cases where the dollars need to collateralize a loan, pay a vendor in another country, or sit in a wallet that earns while idle.

-LATAM or emerging-market user: yield-bearing stablecoin, almost always.
-Local MMF access is limited, dollar bank accounts are restricted, and the marginal value of "USD that earns" is far higher than the basis-point spread.
+LATAM or emerging-market user: yield-bearing stablecoin in most cases.
+Local MMF access is limited, dollar bank accounts face restrictions, and the marginal utility of "USD that earns" is high relative to the basis-point spread.

 What about taxes and reporting